zbanack/shampoo/README.md

 Notice that all resource types have a sub-folder called `shampoo`.
 Further, notice that all resources (sprites, scripts, sounds, etc.), global variables, function names, and enumerators are prefixed with either `sh_` or `shampoo_`.
 The reasoning for this is two-fold: to prevent naming conflicts and keep all shampoo-related assets under umbrella naming conventions.

 #### Fonts
-As of version 1.0, there are 12 fonts bundled with the framework.
+There are 12 fonts bundled with the framework.
 There are six header fonts of various sizes.
 There is an input-specific font for buttons, textboxes, checkboxes, toggles, and radio buttons.
 Four fonts are body fonts (regular, bold, italic, and bold-italic).
 Finally, included is a small font for things like tooltips or unimportant body text.
-The fonts are standard Arial typeface, but can be changed to whatever your project requires.
+The fonts are Segoe UI typeface, but can be changed to whatever your project requires.

 #### Objects
 The framework only consists of two objects.